Starting school can be exciting and intimidating for students of all ages, but especially for very young children.

 - Never compare your child’s reaction to others.
 Remember, some kids will cry on the first day of school, while others won’t, and both are okay!

 Adjusting to school is really a process, not a one-time event.
-Learning how to work through discomfort and adapt to new situations is an important part of your child’s development, so dealing with first-day anxiety can be a positive experience if it occurs in a safe, supportive, loving environment, both at home and in the classroom.
+Learning how to work through the discomfort and adapt to new situations is an important part of your child’s development, so dealing with first-day anxiety can be a positive experience if it occurs in a safe, supportive, loving environment, both at home and in the classroom.

 Establish a familiar school-day routine to help your child get into a rhythm.